tatsath/FinancialDataset/docs/index.rst

 ==========================================================================================

-This documentation contains the information about the **Financial dataset** for thousands of asset classes, macroeconomic data, fundamentals and alternative data that can be used for building models on `Quanturf <http://quanturf.com/>`_.
+This documentation contains the information about the **Financial dataset** for thousands of asset classes, macroeconomic data, fundamentals and alternative data that can be used for building algo trading models.

 This doumentation shows you how to get massive amounts of Financial Data and explains how to **install required Libraries** and how to **download/import the data** with few lines of Python Code.